Okinawans Rebel against the US and Tokyo – First published June 27, 2016

 When the fleet came into port, 50,000 mainly teenage sailors and Marines descended on poor Okinawa like banshees.
 Excessive drinking pitched drunken sailors battling MPs who often were lucky to escape with their lives.
 Bars and prostitution houses were torn to shreds by celebrating sailors acting out the reverse of the US Peace Corp contribution to the local people.

-Veterans Today’s ex-Marine Gordon Duff remembers sitting at one of these bars and then finding himself being thrown through a plate glass window.
+VT’s ex-Marine Gordon Duff remembers sitting at one of these bars and then finding himself being thrown through a plate glass window.
 He did not stop to inquire what his offense was, but ran for the nearest taxi to make his escape.

 The world is no stranger to the violence inflicted on native populations in countless wars, including unspeakable crimes against women.
 No continent has been spared throughout history.
 In modern times, Africa has been the cruelest slaughterhouse, with the memories of the Hutu and Tutsi crimes branded onto the continent.

 But more is expected from modern professional militaries with their endless training, rules and penalties.
 All branches of the US military have prisons for convicted felons for all the same crimes seen in the general population.